ligato/docs/docs/developer-guide/kvscheduler.md

 ### Terminology

-The graph-based representation uses new terminology as higher level abstractions of specific objects.
+The graph-based representation uses the following terminology to describe the higher level abstractions of specific objects.

-* **Model** builds a representation of a single configuration item type such as interface, route, and bridge domain.
+* **Model** builds a representation of a single configuration item type such as interface, route, or bridge domain.
 Details on models and the model specification that includes proto.Messages can be found [here](../user-guide/concepts.md#what-is-a-model).
 The [bridge domain model][bd-model-example] is an example.
-More details regarding model registration can be found [here][model-registration].
+Details regarding model registration can be found [here][model-registration].

 * **Value** (`proto.Message`) is a run-time instance of a given model.
-Details on proto.Message can be found [here](../user-guide/concepts.md)
+Details on proto.Message can be found [here](../user-guide/concepts.md).

-* **Key** (`string`) identifies a specific value that is built using the model specification and value attributes that uniquely identify the instance.
-More on keys can be found  [here](../user-guide/concepts.md#keys)
+* **Key** (`string`) identifies a specific value that is built using the model specification and value attributes that identify a unique instance.
+More on keys can be found  [here](../user-guide/concepts.md#keys).

 * **Label** (`string`) provides an identifier unique only across the value of the same type (e.g. interface name).
-It is generated from the model specification and primary value fields.
+It is generated from the model specification and value fields.

 * **Value State** (`enum ValueState`) is the operational state of a value.
 For example, a value can be successfully `CONFIGURED`, `PENDING` due to unmet dependencies, or `FAILED` after the last CRUD operation returned an error.
 The set of value states is defined using the protobuf enumerated type [here][value-states].

-* **Value Status** (`struct BaseValueStatus`) includes additional details such as the last executed operation, the last returned error, or the list of unmet dependencies.
+* **Value Status** (`struct BaseValueStatus`) includes additional details such as the last executed operation, the last returned error, and the list of unmet dependencies.
 The status of one or more values and their updates can be read and watched for via the [KVScheduler API][value-states-api].
 More information on this API can be found [below](#api).

-* **Metadata** (`interface{}` is additional run-time information of undefined type assigned to a value.
-It is updated after a CRUD operation, or after agent restart.
+* **Metadata** (`interface{}` is additional run-time information of an undefined type that is assigned to a value.
+It is updated following a CRUD operation or agent restart.
 An example of metadata is the [sw_if_index][vpp-iface-idx], which is maintained for every interface alongside its value.

 * **Metadata Map**, also known as index-map, implements the mapping between a value label and its metadata for a given value type.
 It is exposed in read-only mode to allow other plugins to read and reference metadata.
 For example, the interface plugin exposes its metadata map [here][vpp-iface-map].
 It is used by the ARP plugin, the route plugin, and other plugins to read the sw_if_index of target interfaces.
 Metadata maps are automatically created and updated by the KVScheduler.

 * **[Value origin][value-origin]** defines the source of the value.
-For example, it could be configuration data received from the NB, or data that was automatically created in the SB plane such as default routes and the loop0 interface.
+For example, it could be configuration data received from the NB, or data that was automatically created in the SB such as default routes and the loop0 interface.

-* **Key-value pairs** are operated on through CRUD operations: **C**reate, **R**etrieve, **U**pdate and **D**elete.
+* **Key-value pairs** are manipulated by CRUD operations.

-* **Dependency** is defined for a value, and it references another key-value pair that must exist (be created) before the dependent value can be created.
+* **Dependency** is defined for a value, and it references another key-value pair that must be created and exist before the dependent value can be created.
 If a dependency is not satisfied, the dependent value must remain cached in the `PENDING` state.
-Multiple dependencies can be defined for a value, and they all must be satisfied before the value can be created.
+Multiple dependencies can be defined for a dependent value; All dependencies must be satisfied before the dependent value can be created.

-* **Derived value** is typically a single field of the original value or its property, manipulated separately (possibly using its own dependencies), through custom implementations of CRUD operations, and potentially used as target for dependencies of other key-value pairs.
+* **Derived value** is a single field of the original value or its property.
+It is manipulated separately (possibly using its own dependencies) through custom CRUD operations.
+It can be used as a target for dependencies of other key-value pairs.
 For example, every [interface to be assigned to a bridge domain][bd-interface] is treated as a [separate key-value pair][bd-derived-vals], dependent on the [target interface to be created first][bd-iface-deps], but otherwise not blocking the rest of the bridge domain to be programmed.
-See [control-flow][bd-cfd] demonstrating the order of operations needed to create a bridge domain.
+See this [control-flow][bd-cfd] demonstrating the order of operations needed to create a bridge domain.

 * **Graph** of values is KVScheduler-internal in-memory storage for all configured and pending key-value pairs.
 Graph edges represent inter-value relations, such as "depends-on" or "is-derived-from", and graph nodes are the key-value pairs themselves.

 !!! note
-    Configurators (plugins) no longer have to implement their own caches for pending values.
+    Plugin configurators no longer need to implement their own caches for pending values.

 * **Graph Refresh** is the process of updating the graph content to reflect the real SB state.
-This is achieved by calling the `Retrieve` function of every descriptor that supports the `Retrieve` operation, and adding/updating graph vertices with the retrieved values.
+This is achieved by calling the `Retrieve` function of every descriptor that supports this operation, and adding/updating graph vertices with the retrieved values.
 Refresh is performed just before the [Full or Downstream resync](#resync).
 Or after a failed CRUD operation for only those vertices impacted by the failure.

-* **KVDescriptor** provides implementations of CRUD operations for a single value type and registers them with the KVScheduler.
-It also defines derived values and dependencies for the value type.
-KVDescriptors are at the core of plugin configurators.
+* **KVDescriptor** implements CRUD operations and defines derived values and dependencies for a single value type.
 To learn more, please read how to [implement your own KVDescriptor](kvdescriptor.md).

 ### Dependencies

-The scheduler must learn about two kinds of relationships between values that utilized by the scheduling algorithm.
+The scheduler must learn about two types of relationships between values utilized by the scheduling algorithm.

 1. `A` **depends on** `B`:

-- `A` cannot exist without `B`
+- `A` cannot exist without `B`.
-- a request to _create_ `A` without `B` existing must be postponed by marking `A` as `PENDING` (value with unmet dependencies) in the in-memory graph
+- a request to _create_ `A` without the existence of `B` must be postponed by marking `A` as `PENDING` in the in-memory graph.
-- If `B` is to be removed and `A` exists, `A` must be removed first and set to the `PENDING` state in case `B` is restored in the future
+- If `B` needs to be removed and `A` exists, `A` must be removed first and set to the `PENDING` state in case `B` is restored in the future.

 !!! note
     Values obtained from SB via notifications are not checked for dependencies
 2. `B` **is derived from** `A`:

-- Value `B` is not created directly by either NB or SB.
-Rather it is derived from a base value `A` (using the `DerivedValues()` method of the descriptor for `A`)
+- value `B` is not created directly by either NB or SB.
+Rather, it is derived from a base value `A` using the `DerivedValues()` method of the descriptor for `A`.
-- a derived value exists for only as long as its base exists.
-It is removed immediately (i.e. not pending) when the base value disappears.
+- a derived value `B` exists for only as long as its base `A` exists.
+It is removed immediately when the base value `A` disappears.
 - a derived value may be represented by a descriptor different from the base value.
 It usually represents some property of the base value that other values may depend on, or an extra action to be taken when additional dependencies are met.

 ### Diagram

 The following diagram shows the interactions between the KVScheduler and the layers above and below.
-Using [Bridge Domain][bd-cfd] as an example, it shows both the dependency and the derivation relationships, together with a pending value (of unspecified type) waiting for some interface to be created first.
+Using [Bridge Domain][bd-cfd] as an example, it depicts both the dependency and the derivation relationships, together with a pending value (of unspecified type) waiting for an interface to be created first.

 ![KVScheduler diagram](../img/developer-guide/kvscheduler.svg)

 ### Resync

-Plugins no longer have to implement their own resync mechanisms.
-By providing a KVDescriptor with CRUD operation callbacks to the KVScheduler, a plugin "teaches" the KVScheduler how to handle plugin's configuration items.
+Plugins no longer need to implement their own resync mechanisms.
+By providing a KVDescriptor with CRUD operation callbacks to the KVScheduler, a plugin "teaches" the KVScheduler how to handle the plugin's configuration items.
 The KVScheduler can determine and execute the set of operations needed to perform complete resynchronization.

 The KVScheduler further enhances the concept of state reconciliation by defining three resync types:

-* **Full resync**: the intended configuration is re-read from NB, the view of SB is refreshed via one or more `Retrieve` operations and inconsistencies are resolved using `Create`\\`Delete`\\`Update` operations.
+* **Full resync**: the intended configuration is re-read from NB, the view of SB is refreshed via one or more `Retrieve` operations.
+Inconsistencies are resolved using `Create`\\`Delete`\\`Update` operations.
-* **Upstream resync**: a partial resync, similar to the Full resync, but the view of SB state is not refreshed.
-It is either assumed to be up-to-date and/or is not required in the resync because it may be easier to re-calculate the intended state than to determine the minimal difference
+* **Upstream resync**: a partial resync, similar to the Full resync, except the view of SB state is not refreshed.
+It is either assumed to be up-to-date and/or is not required in the resync.
+This is because it may be easier to re-calculate the intended state rather than determine the minimal difference.
 * **Downstream resync**: a partial resync, similar to the Full resync, except the intended configuration is assumed to be up-to-date and will not be re-read from the NB.
 Downstream resync can be used periodically to resync, even without interacting with the NB.

 ### Transactions

 The KVScheduler can group related changes and apply them as a transaction.
 This is not supported, however, by all agent NB interfaces.
-For example, changes from `etcd` data store are always received one a time.
+For example, changes from the `etcd` data store are always received one at a time.
 To leverage the transaction support, localclient (the same process) or gRPC API (remote access) must be used instead.
-Both are defined [here][clientv2]).
+Both are defined [here][clientv2].

 Inside the KVScheduler, transactions are queued and executed synchronously to simplify the algorithm and avoid concurrency issues.
 The processing of a transaction is split into two stages:

-* **Simulation**: set of operations to execute and their order is determined (so-called *transaction plan*), without actually calling any CRUD callbacks from the descriptors, assuming no failures.
+* **Simulation**: set of sequenced operations (so-called *transaction plan*), without actually calling any CRUD callbacks from the descriptors.
+This assumes no failures.
 * **Execution**: executing the operations in the correct order.
 If any operation fails, applied changes are reverted, unless the `BestEffort` mode is enabled.
 In this case, the KVScheduler attempts to apply the maximum possible set of required changes. `BestEffort` is default for resync.

 Following simulation, transaction metadata (sequence number printed as `#xxx`, description, values to apply, etc.) is generated, together with the transaction plan.
-This is done before execution, to that the user is informed of pending operations, even if any cause the agent to crash.
-After the transaction has executed, the set of completed operations and potentially some errors are printed.
+This is done before execution, so that the user is informed of pending operations.
+This occurs even if any of the operations cause the agent to crash.
+After the transaction has executed, the set of completed operations and encountered errors is printed.

 An example transaction output log is shown below.
-There were no errors, therefore the planned operations matches the executed operations:
+There are no errors, therefore the planned operations match the executed operations:
 ```
 +======================================================================================================================+
 | Transaction #5                                                                                        NB transaction |